loopbio/imgstore/README.md

 ## Installing from pypi

-We recommend installing *IMGStore* and its dependencies using the conda package manager, however it is possible to install using pip.
-We recommend first creating a new virtual environment
+We recommend installing *IMGStore* **dependencies** using the conda package manager, however it is possible to create a virtual env which uses your system OpenCV install.

 ```sh
 # generate virtual env